Bill Johnson (American football coach)

-Bill Johnson (born June 23, 1955) is an American football coach and former defensive lineman who is the defensive line coach for the Houston Roughnecks of the XFL.
+Bill Johnson (born June 23, 1955) is an American football coach and former defensive lineman who is the senior defensive assistant for the Chicago Bears of the National Football League (NFL).
+He was recently the defensive line coach for the Birmingham Stallions of the United Football League (UFL).

 Collegiate coaching career

 Johnson began his coaching career at Northwestern State in Louisiana as a graduate assistant before becoming a defensive ends/linebackers coach at the school.
 He then served as defensive line coach and also outside linebackers coach at McNeese State.

 Johnson spent one season at Miami before returning to Louisiana as the defensive line coach at Louisiana Tech.
 He then spent two seasons as defensive line coach at Arkansas before moving to Texas A&M as their defensive line coach.
 He then returned to Arkansas as their defensive line coach for one season before moving to the NFL.
 He served as defensive line coach at LSU from 2019 to 2020.
 Johnson's intentions to retire following the 2020 season were made public on December 21, 2020, but he stayed on staff at LSU for the 2021 season as a defensive analyst.